- About Us

 It’s important to note that you cannot call new witnesses or add to a trial during the appeals process.
 No new information can be added.
-The appeals process is simply a review of the information that has already been presented to see if the law was correctly applied to the information given.
+The appeals process is simply a review of the information that has already been presented.

 Because of this, not everyone can file an appeal.
 You are not able to do so simply because you do not agree with the court’s decision.
 You must believe that a true error or transgression has occurred.

 In many family law scenarios, circumstances change.
 In some cases, changes mean that the current agreements no longer work for those involved.
 In these scenarios, you may apply for a modification from the court to have the agreement altered to reflect the current situation.

 For example, if you previously lived outside of the state of Colorado and are now moving back to be near your children.
 Your previous custody arrangement was likely written as if you lived in separate states from the other parent and your children.
 Now that you are moving back, you may apply for a modification of the parenting time arrangement that accounts for the closer proximity to your children.